 “Our clients come to us at some of the most difficult times in their lives.
 We understand that and give each client the attention they deserve.”

-As a Tallahassee social security disability lawyer, Matt Liebenhaut represents individuals of all ages who are unable to work because of a physical, mental, or emotional disability.
-We assist these individuals obtain Private (LTD or STD) Disability Insurance Benefits as well as Disability Insurance Benefits (SSDI) and/or Supplemental Security Income (SSI) from the Social Security Administration.
+As Tallahassee social security disability attorneys, Liebenhaut Law represents individuals of all ages who are unable to work because of a physical, mental, or emotional disability.
+We assist these individuals to obtain Private (LTD) Disability Insurance Benefits as well as Disability Insurance Benefits (SSDI) and/or Supplemental Security Income (SSI) from the Social Security Administration.
 If your application for SSDI or SSI has been denied, contact us for a free consultation with a social security disability lawyer.
 You only have sixty days from the date of your denial to file your appeal so don’t delay.
 If we represent you, you will not pay anything unless we win your appeal and obtain benefits for you.